 Wow, what a view!
 We were lucky enough to snag one of the last tables in the conservatory-style restaurant, just in time to gaze wistfully out of the across the Teifi Estuary as the sun was backlighting its shores.
 Had it have been a shade warmer, we would have joined the lone couple braving the Welsh spring evening out on the deck to watch the bobbing boats and wading birds over a pint.
 But instead we huddled around a bistro table, ordered some wine and let the waitress cheerfully talk us through the menu.
 Local seafood?
 It’s an easy sell…

-With the smell of the nearby sea (Poppit Sands is just down the road), the changing tides of the estuary and the call of gulls wheeling overhead, the Ferry Inn hasn’t lost an inch of its good old coastal boozer character, yet it’s also a cut above most, with a talented team of chefs putting an original, seasonal stamp on the thoroughly Welsh menu.
+With the smell of the nearby sea (Poppit Sands, where the Pembrokeshire Coast Path starts, is just down the road), the changing tides of the estuary and the call of gulls wheeling overhead, the Ferry Inn hasn’t lost an inch of its good old coastal boozer character, yet it’s also a cut above most, with a talented team of chefs putting an original, seasonal stamp on the thoroughly Welsh menu.

 We liked the look: a blend of exposed beams, stone and contemporary slickness, with wainscotting painted cream and sky blue, bare wood bistro tables, potted plants and fairy lights.
 And we liked the buzzy, come-as-you-are feel (families, dogs and muddy boots are welcome).